guillonyeaghala/Graduate-Research-Work/README.md

-# Graduate-Research-Work
+# Research-Work
-Compilation of  graduate research projects
+Compilation of research projects

-This repository documents various presentations I had the opportunity to give during my graduate education
+This repository documents various research projects I had the opportunity to collaborate on.